Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 The block can be between braces or inside of `do`.

 **Enumerable**.
 A Ruby module (collection of methods and constants mixed into other classes.
 See module vs Class here: https://lh4.googleusercontent.com/e_Eml6aYg1udItOLjQCzUKF1L2K1JcjyZTnzYwcP7A=w1530-h800-no (Modules are about providing methods that you can use across multiple classes.
-Classes are about objects; modules are about functions.) ‘map’ and ‘each’ are inside enumerable. enumerable is mixed into the Array and Hash classes.
+Classes are about objects; modules are about functions.) ‘map’ and ‘each’ are inside enumerable.
+Enumerable is mixed into the Array and Hash classes.

 Use map to get a modified array based on the code block.
 Use ‘each’ for its side effects (such as printing each element or pushing it into another array.)